raineorshine/npm-check-updates/README.md

 You can also provide a custom function in your .ncurc.js file or when importing npm-check-updates as a module.

 > :warning: The predicate function is only available in .ncurc.js or when importing npm-check-updates as a module, not on the command line.
-To convert a JSON config to a JS config, follow the instructions at https://github.com/raineorshine/npm-check-updates#config-functions.
+To convert a JSON config to a JS config, follow the instructions at [Config Functions](#config-functions).

 ```js
 /** Set cooldown to 3 days but skip it for `@my-company` packages.